School of Architecture

 **447 Analysis of Buildings

-Each student is required to complete independent work in both semesters of the junior and senior years.
+Each student is required to complete independent work in each semester of the junior and senior years.

 Senior Year.
 In the fall and spring semesters of the senior year, the independent work requirement is satisfied by the architectural thesis.
 The senior thesis is a detailed project, presenting a well-argued piece of research on a precise architectural theme, and may include a substantial amount and variety of visual materials (including any of several forms of representation, for example, architectural drawings, models, video, photographs, and computer-generated images).
-The relative proportion of written to visual material for each student must be agreed upon with the adviser and thesis committee.
 The final presentation and oral defense of the senior thesis in the spring will constitute a section of the departmental examination.

 All students in the program will take the departmental examination in May of their senior year.